 At forty-seven, Wilhelm Furtwangler was double the age of Karajan when the Nazis rose to power in 1933.
 Not a rising meteor but the shining northern star in the German music firmament, Furtwangler, the foremost representative of the German music legacy in Germany and around the world, was suddenly thrust into the maelstrom of Nazi totalitarian politics, and without prior experience in the razor-edged world of political manouevering, had to secure his position in a very insecure arena.

 His situation was more precarious than Karajan’s if only for the simple reason that he never joined the Nazi party and for the most, fought for the right to retain his artistic independence.
-Other internationally recognized "faces" of German music had been world-renowned names like Bruno Walter and Victor Klemperer, who as Jews were forced to leave Germany after 1933.
+Other internationally recognized "faces" of German music had been world-renowned names like Bruno Walter and Otto Klemperer, who as Jews were forced to leave Germany after 1933.
 Furtwangler remained the preeminent conductor in Germany after 1933 and his unenviable choices with the ensuing paths that he trod have brought both opprobrium and high regard for the stances that he adopted.

 The complexity of his situation stems from his initial decision to remain in Germany after 1933 in order to fight for musical autonomy from within the new reality of a totalitarian politics.